clone206/dsd2dxd/README.md

 # dsd2dxd

+Converts DSD to PCM on the command line.

 Based on dsd2pcm by Sebastian Gesemann: [https://code.google.com/archive/p/dsd2pcm/](https://code.google.com/archive/p/dsd2pcm/).
 Also influenced by/borrowed from [dsf2flac](https://github.com/hank/dsf2flac), [XLD](https://tmkk.undo.jp/xld/index_e.html), and [Airwindows](https://www.airwindows.com).

 Added many enhancements over the original dsd2pcm, and shell scripts to build and test with 1kHz test tone files.
 32 bit float output is also an option, as well as dsd128 input.
 And aside from outputting to standard out, you can also output to a wav file.